Mohammad Aslam Khan (Karachi politician)

 Mohammad Aslam Khan (محمد اسلم خان) is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till January 2023.

 Political career

 He was elected to the National Assembly of Pakistan from Constituency NA-254 (Karachi Central-II) as a candidate of Pakistan Tehreek-e-Insaf in the 2018 Pakistani general election.

 Resignation

-In April 2022, he also resigned from the National Assembly seat along with all Tehreek-e-Insaaf members after the successful no-confidence motion against Imran Khan.
+In April 2022, he also resigned from the National Assembly seat along with all PTI members after the successful no-confidence motion against Imran Khan.
 Like most PTI MNAs, his resignation had not been immediately accepted.

 His resignation was accepted on 17 January 2023.